Katy mentors and educates young professionals and helps those beginning their careers and financial journeys to make

 One year into your first real job out of college is a perfect time to update your resume.
 You have had some experience in a new industry and you have a better idea of what people in your field are looking for in a resume.
 Hopefully at this point you also have a better idea of what YOU are looking for in your career path as well, which will allow you to tailor your resume to the next step you want to take.

 Obliviously, beginning a job search is a great time to update your resume.
 Work on getting your resume up to date and start building a job hunt tracking tool.
 You might be in the market for a new job because you took the first job you could get out of college and now you are looking for a better fit since you have some experience.
-Or maybe you are looking for another position because you know that changing companies a few times early in your career is the best way to increase your salary.
 But even if you are not actively seeking a job, it is important to keep your resume up to date.

 Any experience you have before college can be taken out.
 Use this chance to really narrow in on the important aspects of your "Education" section.
 All you need is the schools you attended, the major(s) and minor(s) you graduated with, your GPA and graduation date.

-- Clubs and organizations, unless specific to your field and still relevent
+- Clubs and organizations, unless specific to your field and still relevant

 - Outdated certifications